holdenmatt/use-pyodide/README.md

 Many packages have been built for pyodide: https://pyodide.org/en/stable/usage/packages-in-pyodide.html

-In addition to these, pure Python packages with wheels typically work.
+In addition to these, pure Python packages typically work.

 Packages are installed using `micropip.install`, as described [here](https://pyodide.org/en/stable/usage/loading-packages.html#loading-packages).